 As a Christian, the Bible is my lifeline to a deeper relationship with the Creator.
-However, I am also greatly inspired by the writing of Christians whose stories challenge me to shun mediocrity and strive for a higher purpose.
-In high school, it was Richard Wurmbrand’s Tortured for Christ and Corrie Ten Boom’s The Hiding Place that taught me what it really means to identify with Christ.
+However, I am also greatly inspired by the writings of Christians whose stories challenge me to shun mediocrity and strive for a higher purpose.
+In high school, Richard Wurmbrand’s Tortured for Christ and Corrie Ten Boom’s The Hiding Place taught me what it really means to identify with Christ.
 Since then, other biographies on persons like Amy Carmichael and Esther Ahn Kim have challenged me further.
 In addition, C.S.
 Lewis’s fictional Screwtape Letters and Elizabeth Prentice’s Stepping Heavenward are two books I keep coming back to.
-For one, they remind me that we are fighting a battle “not against flesh and blood”.
+For one, they remind me that we are fighting a battle “not against flesh and blood.”
 On the other hand, they demonstrate that even “mundane” daily decisions, when made for His glory, can help advance the Kingdom.

 Obviously, there are a lot of other “recommendations” I would love to give.
-There just wasn’t room to include things like chocolate, British classics or playing beanbags at the beach. 🙂 Seriously though, I hope the above recommendations are helpful for your family.
+There just wasn’t room to include things like chocolate, British classics, or playing beanbags at the beach. 🙂 Seriously though, I hope the above recommendations are helpful for your family.
 If you have any questions, please do not hesitate to contact me.
 I would love to hear from you!

 Please help us spread the word about The Master and His Apprentices…